CleverStack/node-seed/README.md

 Any of this tasks can be easily configured to use any `mocha` reporters, in case you need an specific output.

 #### Database Tasks:
+Note: Currently these db tools only work with ORM, please refer to Mongoose documentation for ODM usage - We are working on cleaning this up.
 We also provide database tasks to `rebase` and `seed` very quickly.

 1. `grunt db` will first `rebase` and then `seed`.